basysKom/opcua_browser/README.md

 coming soon in App Store

 ## Compatibility

 The application has been tested on:
 - Windows using the MinGW 64-Bit compiler and Qt 6.5+
 - Linux (Ubuntu 22.04 LTS) and Qt 6.5+

-- Android using clang for arm64-v8a, armeabi-v7a, x86, x86_64
+- Android using Clang for arm64-v8a, armeabi-v7a, x86, x86_64
 - iOS

 ## Dependencies

 - Qt 6.5+
-- Qt OPC UA (available at [https://doc.qt.io/qt-6/qtopcua-index.html))
+- Qt OPC UA (available at https://doc.qt.io/qt-6/qtopcua-index.html)
 - OpenSSL >= 3.0

 ## Building